Haile-08/AirBnB_clone/README.md

 <h1 align="center">The console</h1>

-- create your data model
+- create your data models
 - manage (create, update, destroy, etc) objects via a console / command interpreter
 - store and persist objects to a file (JSON file)